aguzel/aguzel2.github.io/index.md

 Two techniques which are decision tree and k-nn binary classifier have been selected as machine learning models for fraud detection problem.

 Initially, SMOTE over-sampling method is used to overcome class in-balance problem.
 This method is proved it's power with oversample data without duplicating the target labels.
 Later, data split statically as test and train from whole data set by using 30% which is recommended in course notes from unit 2 classification part.
 In the first part of first technique, Decision tree binary classification algorithm was used with static data split.
-Later, hyperparameter which is n_neighbor is checked by passing a range of values.
+Later, hyperparameter which is n_neighbour is checked by passing a range of values.
 The similar approach is also used with cross validation method to overcome overfitting problem.
 Then performance metrics observed to choose the best hyperparameters this time by using cross validation with dynamic splitting.
 In the second part of study similar approach applied to k-NN binary classifier algorithm.
 For cross validatio nwith chosen the best parameters, Performance metric values are below;

 AUROC --> Decision Tree : 99.79%, k-NN : 99.86%